 The Joomla Project is pleased to announce the immediate availability of Joomla 3.1.5.
 This is a security release addressing a critical level security issue.
 The Production Leadership Team's goal is to continue to provide regular, frequent updates to the Joomla community.
-Learn more about Joomla! development at the Developer Site.
+Learn more about Joomla! development at the Developer Network.

 The update process is very simple, and complete instructions are available here.
 Note that there are now easier and better ways of updating than copying the files with FTP.